singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 > Let’s say you are working with a YouTube video creator who makes unboxing videos of different phones and other electronic stuff.
 Your task is to predict which phone to review next so that your channel can get maximum views and maximum social media shares.

 Now there are a lot of ways in which we can tackle this problem.
-We can go with a rule based system where we define which brands we want to review, what phone cost we want to review and many more.
+We can go with a rule based system where we define which brands we want to review, whether we want to review phones with low cost, average cost or high cost.

 The YouTube channel owner interviewed someone for his last YouTube video and told him that the MP neuron is the best way to make such predictions, and he should definitely ask his Data scientist to use MP neuron.

 You tried to tell him about stuff like accuracy and other things, but he refuses to listen.
 So, you decided to show him by explaining him about the inner working of the neuron.

-Let's take an example of the data that you had available and try building the intuition from there.
+Let's take an example of the video data that you have available and try building the intuition from there.

 ```
 | Company  | Price | Number of Cameras | Screen length | Reviewed |